deelefrati/mint/README.md

 - the functions name;
 - its parameters around parentheses;
 - the type of value it will produce (if any) after a `:` and;
-- the function's body after a colon, like in the examples:
+- the function's body inside a pair of brackets , like in the examples:

 ```typescript
 function add_numbers(a: number, b : number) : number {